 I don’t want to bore you with long arguments on how MSG is not any more poisonous than a chargrilled rib eye steak (and honestly, salt is maybe even worse than MSG if not just as bad), but after reading up quite a fair bit on the topic, I have decided to bring back the Ajinomoto in my house.

-Ajinomoto sounded scary because it is so, damn cheap.
+Ajinomoto sounded scary because it is so so affordable.
 I mean, good things cannot come cheap, right?
-If it is cheap it means it is non-organic and probably contain stuff that is made of chemical lab waste that will make your hair melt.
+If it is cheap it means it is non-organic and probably contain stuff that is made of chemical lab waste that will make your brain melt.

 Ajinomoto, is “Aji no moto” (味の素）, which literally means, “the essence of taste”.
 Which is umami.
 The Malaysian Ajinomoto says that the glutamate is derived from “ubi kayu” (tapioca), “tebu” (sugar cane) and “sagu” (sago).